Jibbedi/turnpro-in-graphql/why-graphql/why-graphql.md

 To be fast and efficient we need to carefully choose the data that we return from our API.
 If we return data that the user does not use or need we are not as efficient as we could be.

+We're not only doing more work on our servers than we need to.
+We're also wasting bandwidth.
 Every byte that we make our users download will literally cost time and - especially on mobile network plans - money.